-It makes you wonder if these playlists were not just created to justify that we spend our time listening to music from morning to night!
-And our only ambition, by way of work, would be to simply clear ourselves of this simple and hedonistic pleasure by sharing them with you!
+It makes you wonder if these playlists weren't just created to justify spending our time listening to music from morning to night!
+And our only ambition, by way of work, is simply to absolve ourselves of this simple, hedonistic pleasure by sharing them with you!

-When he is not building his own instruments, Bastien David submits traditional violin making to all sorts of playing modes that divert its sonorities.
-Thus he treats the sound without using electricity, giving birth to a fantastic garden from this meticulous engineering.
+When he's not building his own instruments, Bastien David subjects traditional lutherie to all kinds of playing modes that hijack its sonorities.
+In this way, he treats sound without the use of electricity, creating a fantastic garden out of this meticulous engineering.

 Betsy Jolas (b.
 1926): Little Summer Suite (2016)

-The seven short pieces that follow one another embody the idea of wandering, using, as in Mussorgsky's Pictures at an Exhibition, a strolling theme(Strolling), a sinuous line full of mystery that returns four times in a different dressing.
-The composer invites us on a "journey of the ear" to the heart of the orchestra, with numerous solos addressed to the musicians of the Berlin Philharmonic who dedicated the work.
+The seven short pieces that follow one another embody the idea of wandering, using, as in Mussorgsky's Pictures at an Exhibition, astrolling theme(Strolling), a sinuous line full of mystery that returns four times in a different dressing.
+The composer invites us on a "journey of the ear" to the heart of the orchestra, with numerous solos addressed to the musicians of the Berlin Philharmonic, the work's dedicatees.

 Lisa Illean (b.
 1987): A through-grown earth (2018)

-The Australian composer's work titles all reference nature.
+The Australian composer's work titles all refer to nature.
 Through subtle sound material, she explores the relationship between perceptual phenomena and a personal evocative world.
-To the instruments and the voice - that of Juliet Fraser, the commissioner of the piece - is added an electronic part of pre-recorded sounds generating microtonal spaces.
+Instruments and voice - that of Juliet Fraser, who commissioned the piece - are combined with an electronic section of pre-recorded sounds to create microtonal spaces.

 David Sanson's playlist